Staying Creative

-Being a generalist who knows a little about a lot of different things, and how they could potentially interact, is vital for success in today’s knowledge economy especially within a world that is increasingly flat.
 So while I’m happy to be genetically wired as more of generalist or system thinker, it has recently become apparent that I may have done it at the expense of specialist skills.
 The skill I really need to tap and hone these days is the ability to be more creative.
 And, I don’t mean simply the ability to colour outside the lines, I mean the ability to colour right off the page.

-For me, its always important to make space for creativity.
+For me, it’s always important to make space for creativity.
 Somehow it seems impossible to be creative when I’m surrounded by clutter.
 Cleaning off my desk is often the first step in opening my mind to new possibilities.
 No, make that the second step.
 The first step often involves drinking a lot of coffee.

-I’ve also learned that its important to remove myself from my typical routine and do something that relaxes me, helps me to be in the moment, and makes me happy.
-In other words, have fun.
 While fun means different things to different people, for me it is important to do something that doesn’t require a lot of brain power.
-For instance, reading a frou-frou book, sewing, meandering through flea markets or thrift stores, going for a walk or bike ride, or spending time in a bookstore.
-I also think its important to go to the theatre, a concert, or art gallery.
+For instance, reading a fluffy book, sewing, meandering through flea markets or thrift stores, going for a walk or bike ride, or spending time in a bookstore.
+I also think it’s important to go to the theatre, a concert, or art gallery.
 While movies may not inspire much creativity, live performances by virtue of their authenticity definitely get you thinking.
 Hanging out with creative people who push your thinking is also a good strategy.

 I’m also beginning to think television is a creative-killer.
 Too often it’s a place to park myself when I want a diversion or distraction from work.
 Unfortunately I think it also numbs my brain and blocks any creative thinking.
 The fact that not watching television makes me a bit nervous tells me I really do need to turn it off.